Newgarden overcomes injury to qualify 5th at Indianapolis - WHIZ News

 The Tennessean was then airlifted from the track to a nearby hospital to avoid post-race traffic and additional tests came back negative.
 On Tuesday, Newgarden informed Team Penske president Tim Cindric he was ready to race.

-Newgarden donned a black, padded helmet-like device as he walked gingerly down two steps from the team hauler to speak with reporters.
-He said he won’t use any additional padding during the race.
+He donned a black, padded helmet-like device as he walked gingerly down two steps from the team hauler with reporters and was wearing a microphone for their YouTube show.
+Newgarden won’t use any additional padding during the race.

 Still, series protocols required Newgarden to be medically cleared Thursday for practice and again between Friday morning’s practice and afternoon qualifying session.